Advanced-Computer-Lab-2022/Silent-killers/README.md

     npm install

 # Testing
-After cloning the repo, open the source directory
+After cloning the repo, open the directory
-The theme of the project, is to create a complete Online Learning System.
+The aim of the project, is to create a complete Online Learning System.
 An Online Learning System is a web application through which individuals can attend pre-recorded courses online.
 Existing web applications include but are not limited to Coursera, Udemy,LinkedIn Learning, Great Learning and Udacity.
 Our website is the best place to learn new courses, with it you can do the following:-
 Project Description and how to use it:-